 Voluntary manslaughter, however, is considered a class B felony.
 These charges automatically carry with them anywhere between five to 15 years’ incarceration.
 Missouri also has an involuntary manslaughter charge, which applies when someone causes the death of another person due to “recklessness” or “criminal negligence”.

-Taking on homicide charges in St. Louis is no mean feat, but the experienced St. Louis murder/homicide lawyers at Combs Law Group are ready to help you fight your homicide charges every step of the way.
+Taking on homicide charges in St. Louis is no mean feat, but the experienced St. Louis, MO murder/homicide lawyers at Combs Law Group are ready to help you fight your homicide charges every step of the way.
 Our firm will review every piece of evidence, aggressively take on prosecution and witnesses, and will stop at nothing to achieve the best possible outcome for your case, whether it is an acquittal, reduction in charges, or outright dismissal.